Pennsylvania Bigfoot, the Jacobs Photos and More - Do you Believe?

 Perhaps the most famous Pennsylvania sighting was not with the naked eye and comes to us from Elk County, Pennsylvania.
-In 2007, deer hunter Rick Jacobs captured the still of a strange creature when he mounted and was monitoring a trail camera.
+In 2007, deer hunter Rick Jacobs captured the still of a strange creature from a trail cam he mounted on a tree and was monitoring.
 The animal in the photographs was dubbed, “Jacobs Creature”.
 According to reports, “The Pennsylvania Game Commission said that photos the Bigfoot Field Researchers Organization claimed showed a juvenile Bigfoot were most likely of a bear with mange.”
 The story was picked up by the Associated Press and eventually the images started being broadcast on CNN, Good Morning America, MSNBC and Fox News.

 Many articles and Wiki's on the Web point to a writer, researcher and journalist from Duke University named Vanessa Woods, who they purport wrote an article that showed that the proportions of the Jacobs creature were not similar to a bears.
 The article appeared in a magazine for children called, Scientriffic.
 I have visited Vanessa's Website and she is who she says she is having much experience with primates and primate research; however, I wasn't able to obtain a copy of the article online.

 So does Bigfoot live closer to us physically than we initially thought?
 And are we any closer to knowing whether this crypto zoological animal really exists?
 One popular scientific tool, DNA analysis, may have the answers.